SamAnsell/cis400-PUBG-final-project/README.md

 however we have ran into problems deploying python/flask servers.
 Therefore, to test our system in its current state, you must run these individual elements locally.

-Overall steps for running our system:
+Overall steps for running our web sentiment analysis system:

-1. Start both flask servers (one for PUBG stats, one for twitter sentiment)
+1. Start flask server for twitter sentiment
 2. Start the client

-- *Please note that both flask servers must be started first before trying out the client!*
+- *Please note that flask server must be started first before trying out the client!*

 Guide for starting Daniel Stewart's client/web portal: